MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payment-integration.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Accept payments on your Power Pages websites with no-code configuration within the design studio experience.
-The configuration starts in the Set up workspace that allows you to enable the payments provider.
+Accept payments on your Power Pages websites from design studio's Set up workspace.
 With this integration, you can add a Stripe payment component to your multistep form, enabling your website to accept payments.

 > [!IMPORTANT]
 > - This is a preview feature.